niklaskobi/django-sso/README.md

 ```

-If all success, server will send to you authentication request token in JSON.
+If all succeeds, server will send you an authentication request token in JSON format.

 ```json
 {